OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectCameraMap_v2.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When enabled, the alpha channel is returned instead of RGB</p>
+        <p class="scene-class-attr-comment">When enabled, the alpha channel is returned instead of RGB</p>

     </p>